lld2-c/Neural_networks_house_price_prediction/README.md

 # London house price prediction with stacked neural netowrks

 ## **TLDR**:house:

-This project aims to support BBC's mission to inform, educate, and entertain the UK population as a public service provider.
-Instead of financial profitability, the focus is to make the program offering of BBC iPlayer more engaging for the wider public.
-A classification model is implemented for customer segmentation based on streaming data.

 This project aims to guide investors to be informed about undervalued properties before making purchase decisions.
+A stacked ensemble model (incl. linear regression, decision tree, k-nearest neighbors and bayesian regularized neural network) is implemented to predict house prices based on neighborhood, size, type and energy efficiency.
+As a result, a list of undervalued houses are selected for investment consideration.
 <p align="center">
   <img src="picture/average house price.png" width = 700/>
 </p>

 ## Project definition
-- **Background:**  While the capital has lagged behind the rest of the UK where pandemic house price appreciation is concerned, it remains, unsurprisingly, by far the most valuable city in the UK.
+- **Background:**  While the capital has lagged behind the rest of the UK where pandemic house price appreciation is concerned, London remains, unsurprisingly, by far the most valuable city in the UK.
 The total value of London’s property market currently stands at an eye-watering [£1.9 trillion](https://www.propertyreporter.co.uk/property/ondons-property-market-value-approaching-2trn.html)
 - **Goal:**  This project should allow BBC to better predict how different customer segments react to the programs it offers and become more effective in informing, educating, and entertaining them.
 - **Rationale:**  Recommending relevant content to segmented customers would improve customer satisfaction, which is the ultimate success measurement.